TymonU/Debian-LiveISO-Toolkit/README.md

 Upcoming features:
 - Optional creation of a live user that has sudo privilages and no password
 - Optional enabling of Plymouth Splash Boot Screen
-- Installer
+- Installer to install live running OS created by script.
-- GUI to make it all point and click
+- Optional GUI to make it all point and click
+- Deb package and icon to make it installable and runable as command or from menu